downlinko/downlinko.github.io/_posts/internet/2018-06-11-download-install-firefox-56-windows.md

 <img src="{{ site.url }}/assets/images/posts/internet/firefox/firefox-56-setup-wizard-finish.png" alt="firefox 56 setup wizard finish">

+Firefox will start for the first time.
 An import wizard will ask if data from other browsers needs to be imported.

 In this tutorial we select `Don't import anything`.